pthiem-stripe/bookstore-demo/README.md

 ### Extensions & Improvements
 The current state of the app is very basic.
-To improve the user experience and grow the business, the followin improvements and extensions could be implemented.
+To improve the user experience and grow the business, the following improvements and extensions could be implemented.
 #### Cart Functionality
 A Cart feature would allow users to check out multiple items and/or higher quantities of items.
 #### Customer Accounts